Your son or daughter just got engaged, and you’ve officially become a MOG or MOB (Mother of the Groom or Mother of the Bride.) Congratulations!

-Encourage them to include details that they truly want and not because someone is telling them they “have to” do something or not.
-Just because a friend had a five course sit down dinner doesn’t mean they have to.
+Encourage them to include details they truly want and not because someone is telling them they “have to” do something.
+Just because a friend had a five-course sit-down dinner doesn’t mean they have to.
 One of the funniest weddings I coordinated in New York City was with food trucks!

-Planning a wedding can be a lot of work and sometimes feel like a full-time job.
+Planning a wedding can be a lot of work and sometimes feels like a full-time job.
 Finances can seem overwhelming.
-I encourage my brides and grooms during the planning process to realize that working through the details and navigating the relationship with parents is laying the groundwork for the rest of their lives.
+During the planning process, I encourage my brides and grooms to realize that working through the details and navigating the relationship with their parents is laying the groundwork for the rest of their lives.
 It can be a very positive and rewarding experience.
 Someday they are going to work through decisions like buying a house, where they are going to celebrate a holiday, etc. As a parent, respect their wishes and give them space.
-We love them well by loving who they have become and their future spouse regardless of our personal opinions.
+We love them well by loving who they have become and their future spouse, regardless of our personal opinions.
 Look at the bigger picture: a wedding is one day, a marriage is a lifetime.

 Weddings can be hard!
 Read more here:

 4 Things You Need to Know About Pre-Wedding Jitters